-- (1) Yvonne Hao resigned as a member of the Board of Directors on January 7, 2023. - (2) Jo Natauri resigned as a member of the Board of Directors on January 7, 2023. - (3) The amounts in this column represent the aggregate grant date fair value of stock awards granted to the director during our fiscal year ended December 31, 2022, computed in accordance with FASB ASC Topic 718.
-See Note 12 to our financial statements included in the 2022 Annual Report for a discussion of our assumptions in determining the ASC 718 values of our option awards. - (4) As of December 31, 2022, our non-employee directors held option and RSU awards to acquire the following number of shares of common stock:
+(1) Yvonne Hao resigned as a member of the Board of Directors on January 7, 2023

+- (2) Gretchen Howard was appointed to the Board of Directors on September 19, 2023. - (3) Jo Natauri resigned as a member of the Board of Directors on January 7, 2023. - (4) Diane Offereins was appointed to the Board of Directors on January 9, 2023. - (5) The amounts in this column represent the aggregate grant date fair value of stock awards granted to the director during our fiscal year ended December 31, 2023, computed in accordance with FASB ASC Topic 718.
+See Note 12 to our financial statements included in the 2023 Annual Report for a discussion of our assumptions in determining the ASC 718 values of our option awards. - (6) As of December 31, 2023, our non-employee directors held option and RSU awards to acquire the following number of shares of common stock: